The Kashmir Conflict-

 Indian Dominion.’
 Kashmir was and has been projected as ‘an article of faith’.

-The Pakistani’s have had been fed with propaganda to fight ‘for Kashmir on the
+The Pakistanis have been fed with propaganda to fight ‘for Kashmir on the

 same principle they had fought for Pakistan.’[13]
 Mr. Mushtaq Gurmani, Kashmir